LMACS Seminar Syllabus

 I will accept late work for partial credit for up to 3 school days.
 For major assignments, 10 points will be deducted for each day overdue.

-When used appropriately and effectively, technology can aid learning.
-However, it can also provide unnecessary distractions.
-Therefore, cell phones, iPads, and other devices may NOT be used during class time unless specifically for teacher-approved academic purposes.
+Cell phones, other electronic devices, and earbuds may NOT be used during class time unless specifically for teacher-approved academic purposes.
+Therefore, all devices and earbuds must be put away during class.
 Students who violate this policy will be asked to leave class.

 - Arrive to class on time with all required materials.